wickandbergamot/wickandbergamot/SECURITY.md

 We offer bounties for critical security issues.
 Please see below for more details.
 Either a demonstration or a valid bug report is all that's necessary to submit a bug bounty.
 A patch to fix the issue isn't required.

 #### Loss of Funds:
-$2,000,000 USD in locked SAFE tokens (locked for 12 months)
+$2,000,000 USD in locked WICKANDBERGAMOT tokens (locked for 12 months)
 * Theft of funds without users signature from any account
 * Theft of funds without users interaction in system, token, stake, vote programs
 * Theft of funds that requires users signature - creating a vote program that drains the delegated stakes.

 #### Consensus/Safety Violations:
-$1,000,000 USD in locked SAFE tokens (locked for 12 months)
+$1,000,000 USD in locked WICKANDBERGAMOT tokens (locked for 12 months)
 * Consensus safety violation
 * Tricking a validator to accept an optimistic confirmation or rooted slot without a double vote, etc.

 #### Liveness / Loss of Availability:
-$400,000 USD in locked SAFE tokens (locked for 12 months)
+$400,000 USD in locked WICKANDBERGAMOT tokens (locked for 12 months)
 * Whereby consensus halts and requires human intervention
 * Eclipse attacks,
 * Remote attacks that partition the network,

 #### DoS Attacks:
-$100,000 USD in locked SAFE tokens (locked for 12 months)
+$100,000 USD in locked WICKANDBERGAMOT tokens (locked for 12 months)
 * Remote resource exaustion via Non-RPC protocols

 #### Supply Chain Attacks:
-$100,000 USD in locked SAFE tokens (locked for 12 months)
+$100,000 USD in locked WICKANDBERGAMOT tokens (locked for 12 months)
 * Non-social attacks against source code change management, automated testing, release build, release publication and release hosting infrastructure of the monorepo.

 #### RPC DoS/Crashes:
-$5,000 USD in locked SAFE tokens (locked for 12 months)
+$5,000 USD in locked WICKANDBERGAMOT tokens (locked for 12 months)
 * RPC attacks

 ### Out of Scope:
 The following components are out of scope for the bounty program
-* Metrics: `/metrics` in the monorepo as well as https://metrics.safecoin.org
+* Metrics: `/metrics` in the monorepo as well as https://metrics.wickandbergamot.org
 * Explorer: `/explorer` in the monorepo as well as https://explorer.solana.com
 * Any encrypted credentials, auth tokens, etc. checked into the repo
 * Bugs in dependencies.
 Please take them upstream!